Solar Power is Clean Power

 Solar reduces greenhouse gas emissions because the electricity that solar panels produce have low emissions.
 (Scroll down to view Energy Emissions chart.)
 Most of America’s greenhouse gas emissions come from a combination of mobile sources (cars and trucks) and the power plants that generate energy.

 FEATURED ARTICLE: Does Frigid Weather Prove Climate Change is a Hoax?

 Unfortunately, Although Renewable Energy adoption is increasing every year, most of America’s power plants that utilities rely on still create electricity from fossil fuels like coal.
 So when you run your home on sunshine you reduce your need for the dirty energy that comes from your utility.
 As a result, the power plant emits less carbon-based pollution to produce the power your household needs.

 When you choose to be less dependent upon your utility company, you help to protect the environment for future generations.

 Of course one of the most obvious environmental benefits solar power offers is that that it will never create a massive oil spill that kills sea life, never poison the water like fracking does, never have chemical leaks from coal refining byproducts that seep into rivers and lakes, or destroy a mountaintop ecosystem.
 When solar has a spill, it’s called a “sunny day”.

 Great News for Environmentally-Conscious Homeowners!
 Solar Saves Money Too!

-With a Zero-Down PPA you have $0 upfront costs for solar panels and installation.
+With a Zero-Down PPA or lease you have $0 upfront costs for solar panels and installation.
 With approved credit, you can have a solar power system installed and only pay for electricity each month at a rate that’s at least 20% less than what your monthly electric bill was prior to going solar – so you start saving money as soon as your solar panels are installed.

 *The U.S. Green Building Council